-To provide as comprehensive a picture as possible of conditions in these four categories, the Index measures 10 specific components of economic freedom, each of which is graded on a scale from 0 to 100.
+In assessing conditions in these four categories, the Index measures 10 specific components of economic freedom, each of which is graded on a scale from 0 to 100.
 Scores on these 10 components of economic freedom, which are calculated from a number of sub-variables, are equally weighted and averaged to produce an overall economic freedom score for each economy.